-A dental implant mimics a natural tooth.
-No other form of tooth replacement looks, feels, or functions better than an implant.
+A dental implant is an artificial tooth that mimics the structure of a natural tooth.
+An implant has three tooth-like components.
+And no other form of tooth replacement looks, feels, or functions better than an implant.

 Dental Implant Components